arnirichard/visual_neural_networks/README.md

 Using the MNIST dataset (over 100.000 images of size 28x28px grayscale), users can make side-by-side comparison of simple neural networks consisting of simple dense layers, varying the image pre-processing, learning rate, and cost functions.

+The weights and biases are shown as gridplots and xy-plots.
+Using 10 hidden neurons the goal was to replicate patterns in the 2-d view of the weights correlating with the digits.

 The two networks have identical random weights at the start.
 Minibatch size can be adjusted.

 Each epoch is one pass of training with a single minibatch.